Langsung ke konten utama

 “Every company has its own distinct work and office culture, and ideally you’ll find a company whose values reflect and resonate with your own.
 Otherwise, it could get awful, with you feeling compromised and going against the grain.” ―Sam Hiyate, president of the Rights Factory literary agency

-17. Step out of my comfort zone and try something I would never considered before16.
-Find the right culture
+17. Step out of my comfort zone and try something I would never considered before

 At least one time during this next year I want to do something that I never would have done previously.
 I’m not sure what it will be yet, but when the time comes, I hope I rise to the challenge.